ryan-a-baker/eks-node-drainer/README.md

 # Deploying the Project

-Deploying the service is a simple 3 step process.
+Deploying the service is a simple 4 step process.

-1. Create the ASG Lifecycle Hook
+1. Create the ASG Lifecycle hook
+2. Create a "eks-node-drainer" bucket and upload the drainer.zip to it
-2. Deploy the CloudFormation which creates the CloudWatch Event Rule, Lambda, and the needed IAM Roles.
+3. Deploy the CloudFormation which creates the CloudWatch Event Rule, Lambda, and the needed IAM Roles.
-3. Apply the K8S roles to allow the Lambda to authenticate with K8S
+4. Apply the K8S roles to allow the Lambda to authenticate with K8S

 ## Create the ASG Lifecycle Hook